scottschmidl/telco_churn_project/README.md

 The goal of this project is to understand the attributes that lead to customer churn and identify and recommend way to help reduce churn.

 ### Description
-It has come to the attention of staff here at Telco that members are churning at a rapid rate.
-We will identify attributes that do  or do not lead to churn, develop a model to best predict if a customer will churn based off of their information, and make recommendations to help with future memeber retention.
+Members are churning at a rapid rate.
+I will identify attributes that do or do not lead to churn, develop a model to best predict if a customer will churn based off of their information, and make recommendations to help with future memeber retention.

 ### Initial Questions
 1) Is it the case that those with higher monthly charges churn more often than those with lower monthly charges?